 The worst part was, I thought I had finally graduated to jetsetting experienced packer but the reality was that I was still seated firmly in the noob section.
 Cerave didn’t help at all – it wasn’t moisturising enough for the extremely dry weather and made the itchy bits sting and itch even more.
 It was also the only moisturiser I brought (mistake #1).

 I didn’t bring an oil cleanser, because I had a travel size bottle of Koh Gen Do micellar water that was so convenient to lug around (mistake #2).

 I skipped on serums as my Mizon Snail Ampoule had ran out, and I was lazy to try out the new products while travelling (mistake #3).

 It was possibly the worst combination ever.
 Not one of the steps were nourishing or going gentle on my ravaged skin.
 I had large skin flakes peeling off my cheeks, my nose, and my chin.
 We were travelling on the Great Ocean Road, and the crazy gale chapped my skin even further.

 Out of desperation, I grabbed moisturisers from drugstores we went into.
 I tried a Natio moisturiser and an Aveeno day lotion – neither stung, but nor did they help my poor skin (by this point, it was screaming bloody murder.)
-I even tried pure Vitamin E oil from the Vitamaze shop, to hopefully get some repair action going ASAP.
+I even tried pure Vitamin E oil to hopefully get some repair action going ASAP.
 It got to a point where I wasn’t even patching testing.
 I was just slathering things on and praying that they don’t explode my face in pustules.

 Nothing worked.
 I carried on, puffing makeup on to hide red, flaky skin, crying on the inside as I did.
 I don’t think my skin has ever been so bad before.